benessilfie/AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console

 ![HolBnB clone](./hBnB.png)
 Welcome to the AirBnB clone project!
+This project is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.

+The repository currently only implements the back-end console.

 ## Getting Started